Practical information

 Step 2: Calculate the number of patterns per strip of wallpaper

-Divide the height of the wall by the pattern repeat, rounding up to establish the number of patterns per strip.
+Divide the height of the wall by the pattern repeat, rounding up to determine the number of patterns per strip.

 Rounded up, this is 9 patterns per strip.